athina-ai/athina-deploy/README.md

 docker-compose up -d dozzle
 ```

-# Nginx
+# SSL

+We support SSL using nginx.
+There are a few ways this can be achieved based on your existing infrastructure.
+You would need at least one of these to go ahead:

+  - Self-signed certificates (steps are provided below to create)
+  - Valid SSL certificates (Using [Let's Encrypt & Certbot](https://certbot.eff.org/) for example)
+  - SSL using a provider (like Cloudflare)

+### Using certificates (Self signed or via 3rd party toolslike Let's Encrypt)
-For TLS setup, you can use the `athina-deploy/docker-compose-nginx.yml` file.
-First either generate self signed certificates of certificates using certbot or some other tool.
-Then set the right path for those in the docker compose yml file.
+For TLS setup with certificates, you can use the `athina-deploy/docker-compose-nginx.yml` file.
+Set the right path for the certificates in the docker compose yml file.

-Following is an example on how to set up using self signed certificates.
+To get self signed certificates use the following command.

 ```bash
 mkdir certs